 To make it easier, adopt a 90:90 position with your legs.
 If that’s too demanding, use yoga blocks to support you.
 The best option is to work with a skilled teacher who can help you move though the variations.
 To challenge yourself more, reach behind for your ankle with one or both hands.

-You’ll notice my eye gaze (drishti) is to the sky.
+You’ll notice the eye gaze (drishti) is to the sky.
 Another way to make things less challenging in yoga is to alter your gaze – start by looking forward then shift your gaze as you feel more comfortable and ready to move on.

 There’s so much you can do with this pose.
 To explore it in all its glory, head to your local yoga studio for expert advice and coaching to learn the progressions that are most suitable for your needs.
-Our classes are popular but we usually have openings – please check our timetable and book online if you’ve been inspired to join us.

 This pose not suitable for you?
 That may be the case if you have issues with your knees, hips or ankles – an excellent reason to discuss any health concerns with your yoga teacher.
 Try Eye of the Needle Pose (Sucirandhrasana) instead… pictures and post to follow!